-The furniture of the desk-dressing table is one of the most interesting design samples.
-It is part of the carrier/carried logic regarding mostly the main part of the furniture (desktop, braces, crosspieces) in relation to the secondary part (dresser) carried by the main part.
-Of particular interest is the design processing of all the individual details that lead to an interesting whole/set. (figure 31)
+The desk-dressing table is one of the most interesting design samples.
+It is part of the carrier/carried core idea regarding mostly the main part of the furniture (desktop, braces, crosspieces) in relation to the secondary part (dresser) carried by the main part.
+Of particular interest is the design process of all the individual details that lead to an interesting whole.
+(Figure 29)